codebar-ag/laravel-bexio/README.md

 /**
  * Update Iban Payment
  *
- * NOTE: THE PAYEMENT MUST HAVE A STATUS OF OPEN TO BE UPDATED */
+ * NOTE: THE PAYMENT MUST HAVE A STATUS OF OPEN TO BE UPDATED */
 $payment = $connector->send(new EditIbanPaymentRequest(
     bank_account_id: 1,